loriandler/Project-3-Group-8-AirPollution/README.md

 - Add a horizontal bar to the charts to show when the levels are above the “danger levels”
 - Change markers so radius changes with pollutant concentration value
 - Try to map out whether sites are in urban or rural areas and compare the differences
+- With more time and being able to trend the data per pollutant in these ways we could come to better conclusions on seasonal outcomes and regional differences.